 Users can use this Kings County case search feature as a guest or create an account, which would allow them to view additional information from court records.

-How To Request Kings County Birth & Death Records & Certificates
+How To Request Kings County Birth & Death Records or Certificates

 Birth and death records are not considered Kings County public records unless they satisfy certain stipulations—if these requirements are met, these documents may be requested from either the New York City Department of Health and Mental Hygiene – Office of Vital Records or the New York State Department of Health (DOH).

-It is possible to request birth and death certificates and records from the New York City Department of Health and Mental Hygiene – Office of Vital Records in person or via mail, or online through the third-party state-endorsed entity called VitalChek (discussed in the next section).22
+It is possible to request birth and death certificates and records from the New York City Department of Health and Mental Hygiene – Office of Vital Records in person, via mail, or online through the third-party state-endorsed entity called VitalChek (discussed in the next section).22

 These certificates are issued only for individuals who were born or have died in NYC; the department also provides services to correct issued certificates that have errors.
 Online requests are the fastest way to order these vital records and are explained further below.

-Mail Requests for Birth and Death Certificates: To order birth and death certificates, interested parties should download and print either the birth certificate application (Spanish) or death certificate application (Spanish) respectively.
+Mail Requests for Birth & Death Certificates: To order birth and death certificates, interested parties should download and print either the birth certificate application (Spanish) or the death certificate application (Spanish), respectively.

 There are several other application forms in different languages such as Italian, French, Polish and Arabic that can be found using the previous link.